-Join musician Jean Caffeine for an afternoon of songwriting!
+Join musician Jean Caffeine for a morning of songwriting!
 We'll learn the fundamentals of writing a song and create a new piece together, which we'll share with parents at the end of the session.
 Open to third- through fifth-graders.
 No instruments needed or required.

 Adding Culture to Your Story | Writing Workshop for Teens

 Culture is all around us—it informs the way we act, speak, and exist within our societies and with others.
 The cultures we belong to are so fused into our personalities that it’s often difficult as a writer to think critically about how our characters' cultures should be the same.
 In this workshop, we’ll look at how to examine the cultures we grew up in to better write about them and how to brainstorm new cultures to place our characters into.
 Led by Badgerdog teaching artist Jasmine Gulick.
 Open to teens, 7th-12th grade.

 Graphic Storytelling for Teens @ TX Teen Book Festival

 Saturday, October 6 | 3:30 to 4:30 PM

 St. Edward's University | Munday Library, Room 142